 The smartphone industry is always seeking the next big thing.
-For Motorola that's Moto Mods: clip-on accessories that work with its Z-series of phones and transform their functionality or style.
+For Motorola that's Moto Mods (or Moto Snaps in some territories): clip-on accessories that work with its Z-series of phones and transform their functionality or style.

 Here's a run-down of the Moto Mods available and a nod to the future of what to expect next.

 Moto Mods: What are they and how do they work?

 Each Mod attaches to the back of any Moto Z-series phone using the a collection of really strong built-in magnets.
 That means there's no fiddling around with clumsy hinges or clips on the sides of the phone, no need to remove the battery, indeed no need to fuss at all - the Mods can be swapped "live" without the phone switching off.

 The key to operation comes from the 16 golden contact points on the back of the phone, above a contact strip.
 These transmit data and power between the Mod and the phone.
 That means the USB port remains free and unused, regardless of which Mod you have clipped onto Z-series device.

 Following the launch of the Z2 Play and Z2 Force, some Mods operate on second-generation hardware: they still fit just the same, but don't use all the connecting pins if not needed, in a bid to reduce cost.
 Simple.

 For some Mods you may have to go through a couple of setup pages, but Lenovo promises it only takes a couple of quick taps to get each one set up.
 Once Mods are connected they communicate with any Z-series phone, where a dedicated software area - accessible in the swipe-down Android shortcuts shade - details full info relative to the attached Mod.

 Moto Mods: What is there?

 Long before the Moto Z was an actual product, rumours suggested we'd see a unique modular camera made by Hasselblad, the company better known for building hideously expensive studio quality cameras.